 In The First Heretic temporally displaced Word Bearers witnessing the creation of the primarchs contemplate pre-emptively killing the XI primarch to avoid the (implied) bloodshed that will happen when the legion is purged.

-The Power of Friendship - A few friendships made cross-legion prove to be stronger than the marines infamous loyalty to their Primarch.
+The Power of Friendship: A few friendships made cross-legion prove to be stronger than the marines infamous loyalty to their Primarch.

-Power of Trust - A running theme through the series, and a big part of the opening trilogy is just who the loyalist marines can trust.
+Power of Trust: A running theme through the series, and a big part of the opening trilogy is just who the loyalist marines can trust.

-Pyrrhic Victory - At the end of Galaxy in Flames, Loken and company make damn sure Horus's victory costs him.
+At the end of Galaxy in Flames, Loken and company make damn sure Horus's victory costs him.

-Rebellious Rebel - Cutting this off was the reason for the Isstvan V attack — and fomented it among the survivors.
+Rebellious Rebel: Cutting this off was the reason for the Isstvan V attack — and fomented it among the survivors.
 Also Garro, and the crew of the Eisenstein.

 Subverted with Sigismund in Mechanicum.
 While he really, really wants to lead the Imperial Fists on a revenge spree against the Dark Mechanicum and kill everything standing between him and Kelbor-Hal, Sigismund ultimately realizes that Rogal Dorn's orders to secure Space Marine arms and armor from Mars is more important.
-But he's really displeased about it.
+He's really displeased about it.

 Played straight with Roboute Guilliman in Know No Fear.
 When learns that Lorgar deliberately orchestrated the Campanile crash, Guilliman informs his subordinates that the Macragge's Honour is going straight for the Fidelitas Lex.
 When he's called on it, Guilliman tells Gage that he knows that it's tactically dangerous to try and board the enemy's flagship this early, he just doesn't care.

-Roaring Rampage of Revenge: Corax in The First Heretic.
+Corvus Corax in The First Heretic.
 His Legionaries being cut down by the thousands, he tears through dozens of daemon possessed Word Bearers like a hot knife through butter, and would have killed Lorgar if not for Konrad Curze.
 All while shrieking—literally, shrieking like a bird of prey—in rage.
 Lorgar is utterly horrified to see Corax so enraged.

 Sanguinius in Fear To Tread.
 With Ka'Bandha and Kyriss responsible for the deaths of hundreds of his sons, he throws Ka'Bandha through a warp portal and decapitates Kyriss, both of them with ease.

-Serial Escalation — It's Warhammer 40000, which has been using this for decades, so it's only natural it starts happening.
+Serial Escalation — It's Warhammer 40,000, which has been using this for decades, so it's only natural it starts happening.
 Specifically, this is the pre-heresy hat of the World Eaters Legion: to be willing to go one step further than the enemy will go.

 Serrated Blade of Pain — The signature weapon of the Blood Angels Fifth Company are serrated combat knives used for flaying.
 They end up being the first Space Marines of the Flesh Tearers chapter.

 Present among the Primarchs.
 When Horus was appointed Warmaster, he believed that only Sangiunius, Rogal Dorn, Fulgrim, Mortarion, and Lorgar geniunely supported the decision, with the other doing so reluctantly.
 Petronella Vivar was shocked when Horus told her this, but he responded that they may be family, but they're still siblings, and all siblings try to outdo the other to impress their parents.

 The Lion and the Wolf had a particularly violent spat over engagement procedure.
 Dorn and Perturabo had a...disagreement about the defensibility of the Imperial Palace (oh irony).
 Roboute Guillman, Paragon of the Standard Procedure, outright denounced Alpharious, Master of the Unorthodox and Decentralised leadership.

 Sinister Minister - In the backstory, Cardinal Tang, who is Hitler in the distant past/far future of the 29th Millennium.

 A Storm Is Coming - Before the occurrences of Isstvan III's destruction, the warp is turbulent and heralds a great turbulence in reality.

 The Strategist - Besides the Primarchs being peerless generals, this is part of the hat of the Ultramarines Legion: go into every battle with a theoretical (a sound understanding of what the situation is) and a practical (a solid plan of attack).